mozilla/gecko-dev/toolkit/components/telemetry/docs/data/environment.rst

         defaultSearchEngineData: {, // data about the current default engine
           name: <string>, // engine name, e.g. "Yahoo"; or "NONE" if no default
           loadPath: <string>, // where the engine line is located; missing if no default
-          origin: <string>, // 'default', 'verified', 'unverified', or 'invalid'; based on the presence and validity of the engine's loadPath verification hash.
           submissionURL: <string> // set for default engines or well known search domains },
         defaultPrivateSearchEngine: <string>, // e.g. "duckduckgo"